Pools are like relationships: complicated!

-- Supervision – One of the most effective ways to prevent drowning among children is simple – never leave a child alone near or in a pool.
+- Supervision – One of the most effective ways to prevent drowning among children is simple – always keep an eye on children near or in a pool.
 Don’t trust the “safety in numbers” myth – children can’t be relied upon to look after each other.
-And safety shouldn’t stop with the kids – an adult should exercise extreme caution if she risks swimming alone for exercise or pleasure.
+And safety shouldn’t stop with the kids – an adult should exercise extreme caution if they risks swimming alone for exercise or pleasure.
 A good rule of thumb is to never swim alone.
-And last but not least, we hope it’s obvious that pools and alcohol don’t mix – at all.
+And last but not least, pools and alcohol don’t mix – at all.

 - Structural Issues – Pool owners dread the phrase “structural issues” when they’re reviewing inspection results and recommended mitigation.
-But even if a pool is well maintained, surface cracks or deterioration may appear as a pool begins to age; cracks indicate that the pool could be leaking or in danger of developing a leak and further investigation is required.
-We also inspect the pool deck for evidence of cracking, heaving, or sloping because this type of damage can not only cause people to trip and fall, but problems with the pool deck could be caused by settlement problems in the area directly surrounding the pool, which may also reveal a leak in the pool or piping.
+But even if a pool is well maintained, surface cracks or deterioration may appear as a pool begins to age.
+Cracks indicate that the pool could be leaking or in danger of developing a leak, and further investigation is required.
+It is also important to take a look at the pool deck for evidence of cracking, heaving, or sloping.
+This type of damage can not only cause people to trip and fall, but problems with the pool deck could be caused by settlement problems in the area directly surrounding the pool, which may also reveal a leak in the pool or piping.

-- Safety Issues – We inspect all issues related to safety, focusing specifically on potential safety breaches.
-Although code generally requires fencing, we occasionally inspect properties in which the pool isn’t properly fenced and even more frequently, cases in which the gate and/or latch don’t work properly.
+- Safety Issues – All issues related to safety are important, especially examination of potential safety breaches.
+Although code generally requires fencing, occasionally issues can arise in which the pool isn’t properly fenced, or where the gate and/or latch no longer work properly.
 Fences must be at least 4’ high with properly functioning self-closing and/or self-latching mechanisms.

 And Now Back To Summertime Fun!

-Owning and maintaining a pool can be a mixed bag, but it’s hard to argue with 9+ million homeowners – pools are definitely worth whatever trouble they’re perceived to cause.
+Owning and maintaining a pool can be a mixed bag, but it’s hard to argue with 9+ million homeowners – pools are popular.
 The happiest pool owners understand that the keys to happy pool ownership are regular maintenance and proper safety measures.